hmcts/probate-back-office/README.md

-LD_SDK_AM_KEY (see Sanjay for the value) npx @hmcts/probate-dev-env --create uncomment 2 docker images from the local docker-compose.yml: manage-case-assignment, xui-manage-org npx @hmcts/probate-dev-env
+LD_SDK_AM_KEY (see Sanjay for the value) npx @hmcts/probate-dev-env --create uncomment 2 docker images from the local docker-compose.yml: manage-case-assignment, xui-manage-org and uncomment manage-case-assignment dependency on probate-back-office docker image npx @hmcts/probate-dev-env

 after this setup from dev-env, do, from this probate-back-office branch, do